Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Evolution of reduced density operators

-with ${\M_\J}_B(t) = -\J_B \M_B (t)\J_B$.
-Notwithstandig the less transparent classical evolution supporting $\W_0(\x_B', t)$ than for the full evolving Wigner function, we still retrieve the effect on the reduced Wigner function of the Markovian coupling to the environment as a convolution to a widening gaussian window.
+with ${\M_\J}_B(-t) = -\J_B \M_B (-t)\J_B$.
+Notwithstanding the less transparent classical evolution supporting $\W_{B}(\x_B',0)$ than for the full evolving Wigner function, we still retrieve the effect on the reduced Wigner function of the Markovian coupling to the environment as a convolution to a widening Gaussian window.
 Of course, the reduced decoherentless Wigner function is not itself a pure state in general.
-So one may expect that positivity of reduced Wigner functions may well precede that of the Wigner function in the full $2N$-D phase space.
+So one may expect that positivity of reduced Wigner functions may well precede that of the Wigner function in the full $(2N)$ D phase space.

-To illustrate the evolution of a system of interest, FIG. \ref{RedWignerg0} and FIG. \ref{RedWigner} show the plots of the reduced Wigner functions for two harmonic oscillators with the same natural frequency $\omega_{0}$, and which are coupled through their moment variables by a term $c p_{1} p_{2}$, where we use $c = \omega_{0}/2$.
-One of the oscillators, called "unprotected", is coupled to the environment with a strength $\gamma$, whereas the other one is "protected", that is, without interaction with the environment.
+As an example, Fig. \ref{RedWignerg0} and Fig. \ref{RedWigner} show the plots of the reduced Wigner functions for two harmonic oscillators with the same natural frequency $\omega_{0}$ and which are coupled through their variables by a term $c p_{1} p_{2}$, where we use $c = \omega_{0}/2$.
+One of the oscillators, called ``unprotected,'' is coupled to the environment with a strength $\gamma$, whereas the other one is ``protected,'' that is, without interaction with the environment.
 The details of the calculation are presented in the following section and in Appendix \ref{triat}.
 The initial state is a product of the fundamental state $n=0$ for the unprotected oscillator and the first excited state $n=1$ for the protected oscillator.
 Being protected, the latter would never become positive, were it not coupled to the unprotected oscillator.
 Because of this coupling, the whole state reaches positivity.
 The mechanism of this indirect decoherence is a cyclic beating between both oscillators, where each state of the initial product alternatively spends some time under the unprotected regime.